mihirpatel1996/Web-Assignment-2/README.md

  ## Web pages:
 1. First web page is the landing page (Home Page) of application GreenKart.
 [Landing page](http://localhost:3000)
 2. Second page is Log in page of the appliication.
 [Login page page](http://localhost:3000/login)
 3. Third page is Product page of the application.
-[Product page](http://localhost:3000/product)
+[Product page](http://localhost:3000/product)Can be accessed by link in plant section
 4. Fourth page is Contact Us page of the application.
 [Contact Us page](http://localhost:3000/contact)

+###Endpoints may not work in the deployed application but they are working locally

 * Date Created: 10 06 2020